Kim Muir Handicap Chase Odds

 Raced on Day 3, the Kim Muir Challenge Cup is a key stepping stone for horses who are looking to head to the Grand National either later in the season or later in their career.

-Established in 1946, just after world war ii, it was originally called the Kim Muir Amateur Riders' steeplechase and named after a cavalry officer who lost his life in the conflict.
-However, the addition was made to the name was made in 1991, following the successful training career of trainer Fulke Walwyn who managed to win 40 races at the Cheltenham Festival.
+Established in 1946, just after World War II, it was originally called the Kim Muir Amateur Riders' steeplechase and named after a cavalry officer who lost his life in the conflict.
+However, the addition to the name was made in 1991, following the successful training career of trainer Fulke Walwyn who managed to win 40 races at the Cheltenham Festival.

 There is one occasion where professional jockeys partnered all the runners in this race, and that was in 2021 due to the restrictions which were applied to the Festival.